zdragonite21/Project1-CUDA-Flocking/README.md

 3. alignment

 And from there, emerges complex and beautiful behavior, resembling flocks of birds, or schools of fish.

+<video controls src="regular_boids.mp4" title="Title"></video>

+### optimizations
+#### uniform grid
+The bounds are partitioned into fixed sized cells, allowing boids to check other boids in neighboring cells, as opposed to pairwise checks (naive implementation).

+#### coherent grid
+This optimization reorders the position and velocity buffers, keeping boids in the same cell adjacent to each other in memory.

+#### smart grid looping
+Instead of checking the 8 or 27 surrounding cells, I compute a bounding box of cell indices that we need to check, which changes in according with `radiusMul`.

 ### sdf forces